oluwaseunadenuga/Risk-Management-for-Call-Center-Security/README.md

 ---
 ## 2. Colour Coding Legend
 <img width="682" height="135" alt="Colour Coding Legend" src="https://github.com/user-attachments/assets/4b5a5e56-06c8-41a9-b163-cc41d73253ae" />

-Risk Score (R) is calculated as $L \times I$.
+Risk Score (R) is calculated as Likelihood *Impact.
 Risk tolerance dictates that scores of 15-25 (Red) are Intolerable and require immediate treatment.

 ### 3. Comprehensive Risk Register Summary
 The following table summarises all identified risks, their scores, and their potential impact on call centre operations, regulatory compliance, and business continuity.